HwWobbe/WipHww/README.md

 ## 2024 QlN = quickLinks & N(otes)
 - ReFactor this page / - its over-due / ...
   - RmSc= R(oad)m(aps)...
 Sc(ope)
-    - RoSc may be more consistent.
+    - RoSc is more consistent.
 - Roadmaps
   - training demonstrations for roles in::
     - Dev